JeroenSchols/COMSET-GISCUP/README.md

 ## Submission
-A contestant should submit the entire COMSET system including the proposed solution implemented as a sub-class of COMSETsystem.BaseAgent.
+A contestant should submit the entire COMSET system including the proposed solution implemented as a sub-class of **COMSETsystem.FleetManager**.
 Store this sub-class in the <b>UserExamples</b> folder or another folder created by the participant.
 There should not be any modifications to the COMSET code base as released at GitHub.
 A contestant may modify the COMSET code for debugging purposes during the development of their solution.
 However, when submitting the solution, the COMSET code should be exactly the same as released at GitHub.
 The only file that a contestant is allowed to modify is <b>etc/configure.properties</b>.
-A contestant should set <b>comset.agent_class</b> to point to the proposed solution and may add properties that are needed by the solution.
+A contestant should set <b>comsset.fleetmanager_class</b> to point to the proposed solution and may add properties that are needed by the solution.

 ## Dynamic Travel Speeds of Agents